CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Interviewer/index.md

 +++

 In this role, you're going to act as an interviewer.
 In your team, someone has just left for a new job.
 You really need a new team member because you are all delivering a huge project.
 It's really stressful!
-But your team had a bad experience last year with a colleague who wouldn't work with others, so you _also_ want to make sure this person will not upset your friendly, productive working environment.
+But your team had a bad experience last year with/Applications/Xcode.app/Contents/Developer/usr/bin/python3 -m pip install --upgrade pip a colleague who wouldn't work with others, so you _also_ want to make sure this person will not upset your friendly, productive working environment.
 It's a challenge.
 You know you can't find this out for sure in a twenty minute conversation, but that's almost _all_ you have to go on.
 How will you evaluate interviewees quickly, efficiently and fairly, whilst:

 1. Finding someone who can do the work you need
 2. Finding someone who can work with the people on your team